Who We Are

 We treasure the history and heritage that each of these three communities has brought into our new parish family.
 Though change isn’t easy, we believe that we are better resourced and prepared to share the love of Jesus with our Dartmouth community as a result of this transition!

-A timeline of our transition from multiple separate communities into one Christ the King Parish.
+Click here to see a timeline of our parish’s history, and how multiple separate communities became Christ the King Parish.